 August 28: Uptown Local and Other Interventions by Diane Duane.
 (Now at half price if you want it!)
 Collection of mostly very good short stories, many of which touch on Switzerland at some point.

 August 27: The Family at Red-Roofs by Enid Blyton.
 I couldn’t remember anything about it except that it was a favourite of mine (in the Dutch translation) when I was a kid.
 Period-true sexism (the fifteen-year-old boy acknowledges that his seventeen-year-old sister is “only a girl” and he has to be the man of the family when both parents are out of action), and some minor cringes, but it’s mostly kept well.

 August 26: Bastion by Mercedes Lackey.
 Last in the Collegium Chronicles.
-Gratuitous travel (why are all those people going away together? seems like a RPG contrivance) and I could do without the Sleepgivers plot, so added up it seems like I could do without the whole book, but there are some good scenes in there and also a sympathetic (though completely alien) character.
+Gratuitous travel (why are all those people going away together? seems like a RPG contrivance) and I could have done without the Sleepgivers plot, so added up it seems like I could have done without the whole book, but there are some good scenes in there and also a sympathetic (though completely alien) character.

 August 25: A whole bunch of miscellaneous fanfic on account of going down several rabbit holes at once.

 August 23: An Awfully Big Adventure by Gwen R. Uckelman and Sara L. Uckelman, illustrated by Carolyn Friedemann.
 Wonderful little book which I reviewed here.
 My only beef is that I paid FIVE TIMES the price of the book in shipping charges and import duties, but I can totally blame Brexit for that (I wish the author got all that money instead of UPS and the tax agency, though).